Gunn-GAtM/gatm/README.md

 A rewrite of _A Geometric Approach to Matrices_ (frequently abbreviated to "GAtM") by Peter Herreshoff.
 If you are looking for the text, go to https://gunn-gatm.github.io/ for the PDFs without all the code.

+## Information for prospective contributors
+This project was first bodged together in summer of 2019.
+I'd estimate it took a couple hundred hours, but it's not remotely free of errors and is often inconsistent.
+Today is February 13, 2021, and after some encouragement by a certain Yu-Ting Chang, I (Timothy) have decided to work on it once more, correcting errors and making the build system less terrifying.

+### Structure
+There are two main documents: the textbook, and the answer key.
+The textbook comprises a cover, a credits page, sixteen chapters, and a glossary.
+The answer key comprises a cover and sixteen chapters.

+If all of the textbook were to be put into one monolithic document, it would be some thousand lines long, and even longer for the answer key.
+More importantly as someone working on the document, it would take ages to see if your changes worked on a particular chapter, since you'd have to recompile the whole book each time.
+To combat this problem, we use the *subfiles* package, and put each chapter into its own folder.
+The chapters are given their order by the number preceding their folder.

+The *subfiles* package is relatively intuitive.
+When compiling the document as a whole, we include a subfile with the command \subfile{./path/to/chapter.tex}, which basically transcludes the contents of that file into the main document.
+More tricky is when we compile a subfile, each of which is topped with a special documentclass: \documentclass[../textbook.tex]{subfiles} or, in the case of the answer key, \documentclass[../answers.tex]{subfiles}.
+This causes the entire preamble of the main document to be included in the subfile, including document styling information, macros like \twomat, Asymptote definitions, et cetera.

+A chapter is included in the main document if it begins with a number 0–9.
+All the corresponding chapter.tex files are thus included as subfiles of textbook.tex, and answers.tex files as subfiles of answer_key.tex.
+The cover, which has different styling than the rest of the document, is included in a special way, by first compiling it to a PDF and then including the PDF in the main document.

 GAtM Rough Draft: 100%

 GAtM Final: 98%